 Montenegro expressed its interest to join European Union and Schengen area by 2025.
 Before becoming EU member state, Montenegro may well be pressured by EU to tighten all policy measures.

 A European Union (EU) candidate country, Montenegro applied for EU membership in 2008 and opened accession negotiations on 29 June 2012.
-In 1999, Montenegro unilaterally adopted the Euro.

 5. Russian interest

 Montenegro CIP could be very interesting for Russians, considering Russia remained Montenegro’s single most important partner, accounting for 30 per cent of tourism stays and 25 per cent of foreign direct investment (FDI) inflows—mostly real estate.